pqnelson/pqnelson.github.com/_posts/2015-07-05-bernoulli-batters-markov-coaches.md

 half-inning...still too large!
-We need to also observe the probability of success is now 31.5%, which means we'd expect 2.685279 successes per half-inning (which amounts to 0.87352395 runs per half-inning, or 7.86 runs per team in one game—still too large, but at least we're approaching the average number of runs per game).
+We need to also observe the probability of success is now 31.5%, which means we'd expect 2.685279 successes per half-inning (which amounts to 0.87352395 runs per half-inning, or 7.86 runs per team in one game&mdash;still too large, but at least we're approaching the average number of runs per game).

 <a name="inadequacies-of-ignorance" />

 ## Inadequacies of Ignorance
 We made a number of simplifying assumptions for this first model.
 But this model demonstrates the basic nuts and bolts of what lays